Trail closure

 Trail Status

+The greenway and trail are in normal condition.
 The city has dumped new material on the big dirt hill on the trail and graded it.
 It's still soft but nice.
-It will get better and it packs and gets firmer.
+It will get better and it packs and gets firm...

 Share: